This recipe wears a superman/woman kind of cape that saves ingredients from spoiling…….

 The zucchini spilling out of your summer garden, day after day.

-And the leftover sourdough starter you just really want to find a good use for.
+And the leftover sourdough starter you just really want to find a good use for, when you’re not baking my Everyday Sourdough Bread.

 Together, these three make one heck of a soft and fluffy muffin that tastes like it was fully planned.